RedisLabs/redislabs-docs/content/rs/administering/database-operations/eviction-policy.md

 |  volatile-random | Randomly evicts keys with an "expire" field set |
 |  volatile-ttl | Evicts the shortest time-to-live keys out of all keys with an "expire" field set. |

-{{% note %}}
-- [Active-Active databases]({{< relref "/rs/administering/designing-production/active-active.md" >}}) always operate in noeviction mode.
+## Eviction policy defaults

+`volatile-lru` is the default eviction policy for databases, with the exception of Active-Active databases.
+The default for [Active-Active databases]({{< relref "/rs/administering/designing-production/active-active.md" >}}) is `noeviction`.

+### Eviction for modules

-- Review the documentation for each Redis module to see how it uses eviction.
+When using Redis modules, review the the documentation for each Redis module to see how it uses eviction.

-{{% /note %}}
+### Avoid data eviction

 If you want to avoid data eviction, we recommend that you use [Redis on Flash (RoF)]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}}).
-RoF stores the hot data of your dataset in RAM and the rest of your dataset in Flash memory (SSD).
+Redis on Flash stores the hot data of your dataset in RAM and the rest of your dataset in Flash memory (SSD).
-This lets you kept more data in your database while keeping only the most critical data in high-cost RAM.
+This lets you keep more data in your database while only the most critical data is stored in high-cost RAM.